Section Four: 1 2

 Once you've saved the file above, open up the document called ClipArtStory.docx in Microsoft Word and we'll make a start.

 To insert a piece of Clip Art, do the following in Word 2007 and Word 2010.
-(If you have Word 2013, scroll down this page a little until you come to your section.)
+(If you have Word 2013 or 2016, scroll down this page a little until you come to your section.)